livewire/docs/pages/component_basics.md

 public $message = 'Hello ' . auth()->user()->first_name;
 ```

 Unfortunately, this is illegal in PHP.
-However, you can initialize properties at run-time using the `created` method/hook in Livewire.
+However, you can initialize properties at run-time using the `mount` method/hook in Livewire.
 For example:

 <div title="Component"><div title="Component__class">